 Food has long been an effective and economical healing resource of traditional Chinese medicine (TCM).
 From the TCM perspective, every food has a special essence that conveys a healing energy to a particular organ, or in some cases, to several organs.
-Throughout the ages, TCM doctors have prescribed specific foods to help restore balance to an ailing organ system.
-TCM wisdom also advises following the seasons when selecting foods.
+TCM doctors prescribe specific foods to help restore balance.
+They also advise following the seasons when selecting foods.
 This means regularly including foods in your diet that support the organ system in predominance at any given time.

 Try these delicious, easy-to-make scallion pancakes.
-Then check out our recipe section for some other Liver-benefitting recipes.
+Then check out our recipe section for other Liver-boosting recipes.

 1 cup flour

 1/4 cup milk

 1/2 teaspoon salt

 Sift the flour into a mixing bowl.
 Add the water, milk, egg, salt and sugar.
 Whisk all ingredients together, taking care to press smooth any lumps in the batter.

 Cut the scallions vertically down the center.
 Then chop them on the diagonal into 1/4” pieces.
 Fold the scallions into the batter.